mitre/ssl/README.md

 > install haproxy using `brew install haproxy` (MacOS) or `sudo apt-get install haproxy` (Linux)

-**Warning:** This plugin uses a default self-signed ssl certificate and key which is insecure.
+**Warning:** This plugin uses a default self-signed SSL certificate and key which is insecure.
 It is highly recommended that you generate your own before using the plugin to increase the safety of the system.